VeronicaToro/LoRa-model/README.md

 ```
 python main.py --help
 ```
-There are two options that must always be specified:
+There are three options that must always be specified:
 * *-s*: Spreading Factor (SF) assignment strategy.
 It can be either *random* or *minimum*
 * *-t*: Transmission Power (TP) assignment strategy.
 It can be either *random*, *minimum* or *maximum*
 * *-d*: Directory where the config file is located.
 See below for more details on the config file